Xin-Wang1/CITS5506_IOT_Smart_Child_Alert_System/README.md

 ## System Operation
 1. Disconnect the system from your computer and instead use the portable power bank
 2. Turn on Personal Hotspot on smartphone and wait for system to connect via Wi-Fi.
 Your smartphone will show when a device has been connected to it.
-This should approximately take 5 seconds.
+This should approximately take 5 seconds
 2. Since the code has already been uploaded, the system should automatically start working

 ⚠️ Important: After powering on the device, move it outdoors or near a window to allow the GPS module to initialise.
 This may take up to 1–2 minutes during first use.
-The Bly

 ### System Flow
 1. The load cell sensor and the GPS module should now be online.
 The sensor monitors the weight; GPS confirms if the vehicle is stationary